Samsung Galaxy S3 review

 photos and using apps and the big screen soon comes into its own.

-phone I have used ( probably due to the power of the processor)
+phone I have used ( probably due to the power of the processor) but seeing as

-is the best" without any evidence to back this up.
-I have had experience
+best" without any evidence to back this up.
+I have had experience of both and